Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 The design and creation of our high-fidelity Digital Prototype was the most comprehensive stage of this project.
 Throughout the weeks we spent designing, building, and iterating, we were able to refine details of the in-app experience, map out a collection of multi-step interactions, and experiment with visual design styles.
 It’s in this step of the design process that all of what we worked on in the prior stages came back and influenced the Digital Prototype.

-The first iteration was a medium-fidelity version of what we had created with the Paper Prototype, digitized and formatted to function on an iPhone screen.
+The first iteration was a high-fidelity version of what we had created with the Paper Prototype, digitized and formatted to function on an iPhone.

 The Digital Prototype had two major iterations.
 The first iteration was a medium-fidelity version of what we’d already created with the Paper Prototype, digitized and formatted to function on an iPhone screen.
 This iteration, while simplistic visually, set the foundation for the second and final iteration of the Digital Prototype.
 The first iteration mapped all of the interactions were were going to design as part of this project, including Onboarding, Events Navigation, and Searching.
 Below are selected screens from the first iteration of the Digital Prototype.